ibm-cloud-docs/virtualization/hyper-v-vm-migration-5-steps.md

 ## Why you might need to relocate your Hyper-V virtual machine
 There are two common reasons that you might need to relocate your Hyper-V Virtual Machine:
 * The VM is on hardware that is not functioning properly,
 * The current host server is running low on resources.
 In either event, the Hyper-V migration can be completed quickly if you have the previously mentioned requirements, complete the following steps.

-## Migrating a Hyper-V virtual machine
-Follow these steps to migrate your Hyper-V virtual machine.
 1. Log in to the source server and open the Hyper-V Manager.
 Select the virtual machine that you want to migrate to the destination server.
 2. Shut down the virtual machine that you want to migrate.
 Then select **Export** under the Server actions list enter the location of the export file.
 3. Now, using RDP on the source server, you can log in to the destination server with the C: drive mounted to bring the file over.